hsnovel/sdx/docs/log/README.md

 LOG_ENABLE_BOLD_COLORS /* Works only if LOG_DISABLE_COLOR is not set */
 LOG_RELEASE /* Disables printing file properties and time */
-LOG_DISABLE_COLORS /* Disable all colors for log information names */
+LOG_DISABLE_COLORS /* Disable all colors for log information names */ LOG_DISABLE_ERROR_STRING /* Disable all error strings that are written before the message like ERROR, FATAL, INFO etc... */
 ```

 Logging functions